jaegertracing/documentation/content/docs/next-release/operator.md

 ## Auto-injecting Jaeger Agent Sidecars

-The operator can inject Jaeger Agent sidecars in `Deployment` workloads, provided that the deployment or it's namespace has the annotation `sidecar.jaegertracing.io/inject` with a suitable value.
+The operator can inject Jaeger Agent sidecars in `Deployment` workloads, provided that the deployment or its namespace has the annotation `sidecar.jaegertracing.io/inject` with a suitable value.
 The values can be either `"true"` (as string), or the Jaeger instance name, as returned by `kubectl get jaegers`.
 When `"true"` is used, there should be exactly *one* Jaeger instance for the same namespace as the deployment, otherwise, the operator can't figure out automatically which Jaeger instance to use.
-A specific Jaeger instance name on a deployment has a higher precedence than `true` applied on it's namespace.
+A specific Jaeger instance name on a deployment has a higher precedence than `true` applied on its namespace.

 The following snippet shows a simple application that will get a sidecar injected, with the Jaeger Agent pointing to the single Jaeger instance available in the same namespace: